 These apple cider ribs are some of the best, juiciest ribs I’ve ever made.
 It starts with a rub that’s spot on with a smoky and slightly spicy flavor.
 This followed by a bake with apple cider and a final turn on the grill for some extra char.

 I love to use a spicy BBQ sauce, but you can use any flavor you like whether it’s traditional, homemade, or store-bought (no shame in that at all!
 I’m allll about a little shortcut wherever I can take it).
+Be sure to try the best barbecue sauce if you want a homemade recipe!

 this recipe’s must-haves